-The National Labor Relations Board finally issued its
+The National Labor Relations Board finally issued its long-in-the-works

 rule speeding up union representation elections.
 Currently, employers can drag out the election process by withholding information from organizers and with frivolous lawsuits, time they often use to intimidate and coerce

 The new rule, set to take effect on April 15, will cut waiting times between when an election is set and when it happens, put off litigation—often filed by businesses to drag out the election process—until after the election, allow election petitions to be filed electronically (hi there, 21st century!), require businesses to share additional worker contact information with union organizers, and consolidate the post-election appeals process.

 These are modest changes aimed at streamlining and modernizing the process, but because anti-union bosses depend on stall tactics and making it as difficult as possible to even get to an election, the business lobby is up in arms.
 Of course, they claim it's a noble concern for workers who might not have enough time to make an informed decision:

 “It’s clear the Administration has an aggressive agenda to uproot longstanding and effective labor policy,” said Jay Timmons, president of the National Association of Manufacturers, in a written statement.
 “Shortening the time frame before an election robs employees of the ability to gather the facts they need to make an important and informed decision like whether or not to join a union and denies employers adequate time to prepare.”